atkaczyk/es6-notes/README.md

 # es6-notes

 ## Arrow Functions in ES6
- An arrow function is a LAMBDA expression!
+ An arrow function is a lambda expression!
 Seen in CoffeeScript, Python, C#, VB... (ubiquitous in functional programming languages & languages that apply the functional programming paradigm)

 ### What is a programming paradigm/the functional programming paradigm?
+a concept or way of programming, it's support is often determined by the execution model of the language.
+Most (useful) languages support multiple paradigms.
+The different paradigms can be determined by the way the language manipulates state, its control structures, procedure calls, how it uses classes or prototypes.
+Functional programming paradigm is based on lambda calculus which is a formal system for expressing computations.
+Concepts from this style are being supported in more languages.
+FP is declarative and uses expressions more than statements(that have nested expressions).

 ### What is a lambda?
 Put simply: an anonymous function that that can be passed around as an object to higher order functions!